 Why study Asian Studies?

 Asia is gaining increasing economic and strategic prominence in the world, and Asian countries have rich and fascinating cultures and heritages.
-Asian studies is an interdisciplinary program that explores the languages, cultures, economics, history, geography and politics of Asian countries.
+Asian studies is an interdisciplinary major that explores the languages, cultures, economics, history, geography and politics of Asian countries.
+Students often combine an Asian studies degree or certificate with another major field of study.
 Students may also study abroad in Asia, pursue internships and apply for fellowships.

 American businesses, governmental and nongovernmental organizations are deeply involved in Asia, yet there are not enough American professionals who are knowledgeable about the region.
-A minor or certificate in Asian studies makes students highly sought in an increasingly global marketplace.
+A degree or certificate in Asian studies, especially when combined with another field of study, makes students highly sought in an increasingly global marketplace.
 In addition to being well-prepared for graduate school, graduates of the program have gone on to pursue careers such as:

 - Teaching in an Asian country

 - Working with U.S. firms interested in Asia

 An undergraduate minor in Asian studies is offered for students majoring in another area.
 It is offered to students in any college at the University of Cincinnati.
 Students not pursuing a bachelor’s degree are awarded a certificate.